A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Problem Definitions

 \section{Problem Definitions}

-Knowledge-based Vision Question Answering (KB-VQA) involves answering natural language questions $Q$ about the image $I$ by incorporating external knowledge $K$.
-Unlike general VQA, which relies solely on visual content and textual queries, KB-VQA requires explicit or implicit reasoning over knowledge sources to generate more informed answers $A$.
-The KB-VQA system $\mathcal{M}$ can be expressed as:

-While KB-VQA has been approached in multiple ways, we generalize the standard framework into three distinct phases, each with a clear definition: Multimodal Representation, Knowledge Retrieval, and Knowledge Reasoning, as shown in Figure~\ref{guideline}.
-And the formulation can be rewritten as:
+KB-VQA involves answering natural language questions about images that require external knowledge.
+Unlike general VQA, which relies solely on visual content and textual queries, KB-VQA incorporates additional knowledge sources to generate more informed answers.
+We generalize the standard KB-VQA framework into three distinct phases, each with a clear definition: Knowledge Representation, Knowledge Retrieval, and Knowledge Reasoning, as shown in \cref{guideline}.

 \textbf{Knowledge Representation ($\mathcal{M}_1$)}: the initial phase processes the input image-question pair to generate feature representations that facilitate knowledge retrieval and answer generation.
 This phase also involves representing external knowledge sources in a compatible format and aligning them with the visual and textual embeddings.